 “We only ever had been able to gather information about the universe by using light, and now we have a different method for that,” Madeline said.
 “The immediate application use to one’s everyday life is maybe not completely clear, but neither was the invention of quantum mechanics to give you your cell phone.
 It’s a new field and a new era, and therefore there will be new results.
 What those are is yet to be discovered.”

-The Wades first became involved with LIGO six years ago in graduate school at the University of Wisconsin-Milwaukee, where they applied under the advice of Associate Professor of Physics Tom Giblin, who was teaching at Bates College at the time and had advised the Wades on some of their undergraduate research.
+The Wades first became involved with LIGO seven years ago in graduate school at the University of Wisconsin-Milwaukee, where they applied under the advice of Associate Professor of Physics Tom Giblin, who was teaching at Bates College at the time and had advised the Wades on some of their undergraduate research.
 After graduating, they searched for teaching positions where they could empower students to join the LIGO collaboration, and Kenyon hired the couple in 2015.

 The Wades tackle two ends of the LIGO research pipeline.
 Madeline focuses on calibrating the interferometer and preparing its data output for analysis.
 Once the data is prepared, Leslie uses it to search for gravitational waves and decode the information carried in the waves to learn more about neutron stars and black holes, which can be difficult to detect through other types of telescopes.